 It is the policy of ERV Nordic to ensure that risks originating from underwriting activities shall be covered or limited to such a level that ERV Nordic will be able to maintain a normal operation and carry out planned initiatives even in case of a very unfavourable development.
-A variety of models and methods are used to quantify underwriting risks:
+Underwriting guidelines and suitable reinsurance programs quantify underwriting risks.